The Witness Tree Project | The Witness Trees | Aesculus indica

-Similar to its more commonly known relative, the horse chestnut, Aesculus indica or Indian chestnut has great ornamental value that, together with the shading provided by its crown, makes it a tree with great potential for urban environments.
-Interestingly, the specimen at the garden has proven to be resistant to the pests and diseases suffered by the horse chestnuts planted in other locations in Dublin [1].
-In general, the Indian chestnut is a culturally important species, being used as a source of medicine and timber, and in southeast asia, food [2].
-It is a commonly researched species, and the individual at Trinity College Botanic Garden also has a special value, as a fine specimen tree in the collection.
+Similar to its more commonly known relative, the horse chestnut, the Indian chestnut, Aesculus indica, has great ornamental value that, together with the shading provided by its crown, makes it a tree with great potential for urban environments.
+Interestingly, the specimen at the garden has proven to be resistant to the pests and diseases suffered by the horse chestnuts planted around Dublin [1].
+In general, the Indian chestnut is a culturally important species, being used as a source of medicine and timber, and in Southeast Asia, food [2].
+It is a commonly researched species and the individual at Trinity College Botanic Garden also has a special value as a fine specimen tree.
 Voucher specimens from this tree dating to the 1980s are conserved in Trinity College Herbarium, making it also a good specimen to compare changes in the near past.

 1. Waldren, S. 2022.
 Personal communication